Ztkent/crab-crawler/README.md

 - `SQLITE_ENABLED`: A boolean that enables SQLite output.
 - `SQLITE_PATH`: The path to the SQLite database file.
 - `ROTATE_USER_AGENT`: A boolean that enables user agent rotation.
+- `RESPECT_ROBOTS`: A boolean that will respect robots.txt files.

 ## Output
 The crawler outputs the URLs of all visited pages to the console.